STIs (Sexually Transmitted Infections)

 How is it spread?

 It can be spread through skin-to-skin contact, usually during oral, vaginal/front hole, or anal sex with someone who has the virus.
 Most people will become infected at some point in their lives.
 The majority of infections will go away on their own and not cause serious problems.

 What are symptoms of HPV?

 In most cases, HPV goes away on its own and does not cause any health problems.
-But when it does not go away, it can cause health problems like genital warts and cancer (oral, anal, and penile cancer).
+But when it does not go away, it can cause health problems like genital warts and cancer (oral, anal, cervical, and penile cancer).
 Certain types of HPV are known to increase the risk of cancer.

 The HPV vaccine